Skip to main content

 Split capacity between CLI and Portalโ€‹

-You can distribute the total analysis capacity between CLI and Portal by clicking on the Reallocate Analysis Capacity button.
+You can distribute the total analysis capacity between the CLI and the Portal by clicking on the Reallocate Analysis Capacity button.

 info